London Composers Forum organises a range of regular and one-off activities for composers

 In past years we have arranged a set of composition tutorials, which led to writing and performing new pieces.
 These were open to non-Members.
 Please email suggestions for tutorial topics to firstname.lastname@example.org.

-This year we arranged a tutorial session with the Aurora Trio, Emma Halnan (Flute), Jordan Sian (Viola) and Heather Wrighton (Harp).
+In 2021 we arranged a tutorial session with the Aurora Trio, Emma Halnan (Flute), Jordan Sian (Viola) and Heather Wrighton (Harp).
 They played an example of this combination of instruments and then gave excellent advice on writing for each instrument, including especially what pitfalls to avoid!

 Tutorial topics from previous years: